orbis-developers/home_assistant_viaris/README.md

 ## Features

-This custom integration provides you information about your charger configuration and the states and measures needed to monitor the charging process.
-Measures such as active/reactive power/energy, connector states, power configuration and available analyzers are among others.
+The EV Charger Integration for Home Assistant offers comprehensive information about your charger configuration, along with the necessary states and measures to effectively monitor the charging process.
+This integration provides valuable insights into various aspects, including active/reactive power/energy measurements, connector states, power configuration, and available analyzers, among others.

 ## List of entities view